-Supplemental Coverage Option
+Supplemental Coverage Option (SCO)

-The Supplemental Coverage Option (SCO) is a new crop insurance option that provides additional coverage for a portion of your underlying crop insurance policy deductible.
+SCO is a crop insurance option that provides additional coverage for a portion of your underlying crop insurance policy deductible.
 The amount of SCO coverage depends on the liability, coverage level, and approved yield of your underlying policy.
-SCO may not be available in every county.
-For further information visit the SCO Fact Sheet at: www.rma.usda.gov/news/currentissues/ farmbill/2014NationalSupplementalCoverageOption. pdf.
+For more information go to the SCO fact sheet at www.rma.usda.gov/pubs/rme/2016sco.pdf.